lndhub-admin/lndhub-admin/README.md

 If You run a node and need to have separate accounts in front of LND wallet.

-If You need a toolbox "Kitchen" Sink" included for building LApp's.
+If You need a toolbox "Kitchen Sink" included for building LApp's.

 ---